Completing Your Income Tax Return

 - Remember to sign and date your return and to provide your telephone number(s).

-- Use the return envelope included in the “Forms” booklet, if applicable.
+- Use the return envelope included in the “Forms” booklet.
 Make sure you use enough postage so that the envelope is not returned to you by Canada Post.
 Write your name and address in the upper left-hand corner of the envelope.

 If you need help completing your return, refer to: